 What State Of Matter Is Smoke?
-Is Smoke A Gas?
+Is It A Gas or Liquid?

 Smoke is a mixture of all three states of matter.
 It can contain tiny solid particles, gas particles, and even minute fluid particles (which are most likely to be water).

 Smoke isn’t a gas, though it behaves, mainly, like a gas, but it does contain solids and liquids as well.

 A flashover occurs when all the combustible (or nearly all) material in an enclosed area catches fire at once and the fire spreads from floor to ceiling in a confined space.